 Dewclaw Removal (all ages)

-The procedure is performed by a veterinarian in puppies no older than three days old, during an emergency when injury occurs, or when the canine is undergoing a spay and/or neuter procedure and going under general anesthesia.
+The procedure is performed by a veterinarian in puppies no older than three days old, during an emergency when injury occurs, or when your pet is undergoing a spay or neuter procedure and going under general anesthesia.

 * Pain Control